UK Manufacturing & Engineering: Top Tips for Export Licence Requirements

 EX012: Export control on restricted goods and technologies for Russia

-Note: This is a good example where awareness of the end use of goods is restricted due to a UK Sanction or Embargo.
+Note: This is a good example of how awareness of the end-use of goods is restricted due to a UK Sanction or Embargo.

-The exercise of both classification and goods rating against the controls lists should be completed, and the results of this tariff investigation recorded.
+The exercise of both classification and goods rating against the control lists should be completed, and the results of this Tariff investigation should be recorded.
 If goods are stopped at export, evidence must be provided to Border Force that the investigation and resulting conclusions are proven and accurate.

 • Know what is being procured and keep accurate records.

-Consider making the completion of a classification document as part of your PO conditions of purchase.
-Data capture at the procurement stage could support the recording of goods’ Origin (to support use of Preference Origin and use of a free trade agreement) and help determine whether there are any other country controls that may apply on re-export.
-For example - US goods are tightly controlled whether integrated into goods to be exported or re-exported in their original imported state.
+Consider making the completion of a classification document part of your PO Conditions of Purchase.
+Data capture at the procurement stage could support the recording of goods' origin (to facilitate the use of a Preference Origin and a Free Trade Agreement) and help determine whether any other country controls may apply on re-export.
+For example, US goods are tightly controlled, whether integrated into goods to be exported or re-exported in their original imported state.

 OneCall™ Email assistance as and when required; A one-call solution for all your import, export and customs enquiries.
 Export help.
 Import help.
 Customs help.